FAQ: Student Health Insurance Plan

-Students registered for fewer than 12 units (except for Visual and Critical Studies graduate students taking 9 units/term) are ineligible for the Kaiser Permanente HMO student health plan.
-However, alternative individual health-insurance providers may exist.
+Students registered for fewer than 12 units (except for Visual and Critical Studies graduate students taking 9 units/term and and the Graduate Program in Writing continuing students taking 9 units/term for the 2014-2015 academic year) are ineligible for the Kaiser Permanente HMO student health plan.
+However, other options do exist.

-All degree-seeking students who are registered at 12 or more units per semester (9 units per semester for Visual and Critical Studies graduate students) are automatically enrolled in the Kaiser Permanente HMO Student Health Insurance Plan.
+All degree-seeking students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies students, 9 units per semester for the Graduate Program in Writing continuing students for the 2014-2015 academic year) are automatically enrolled in the Kaiser Permanente HMO Student Health Insurance Plan.

 (Note: If you do not submit an online waiver application by the specified date, insurance premiums are automatically charged to the student's account.)

 - Annual: August 15, 2013–August 14, 2014

 - Spring/Summer: January 1, 2014–August 14, 2014

 Dental coverage is not included; however, you may purchase an individual dental plan by visiting studentinsurance.wellsfargo.com.